 Click on the 'Assign Actions tab' and then the 'Add an action' button.

 First we have to give our action a name and choose the action type.
 Currently 'Send HTTP request' is the only action type available.

 For the context of the action, we prepared an IFTTT Applet that sends a web request to the Maker Webhooks when the beacon is detected by the Gateway and then posts a message to Slack.
-When connecting to Maker Webhoos, under settings you will get your Key and additional information on how to trigger Events.
+Click here to learn how to building applets.
+When connecting to Maker Webhooks, under settings you will get your Key.

 Please note that the final URL you need to paste on the Panel, should include the name of your event and your Maker API key.
 In the example below, the event name is "beacondiscovered" and the API key is: cbfe0V8A10zXy4mvQMqZ0X.

 There are some additional parameters that you can pass to your request, as described in the following image:

 Parameter values in the HTTP request action can be filled with static data, but they also accept three placeholders: